hyperledger/indy-node/design/anoncreds.md

 <b>Reqs 3, 4, 8</b>

 The RevocReg entry containing the new accumulator value and issued/revoked indices.
-This is juat a delta of indices, not the whole list.
+This is just a delta of indices, not the whole list.
 So, it can be sent each time a new claim is issued/revoked.